 A Simple, Delicious Dish

-On one such night, we watched Country House Secrets (S1 Ep4), featuring Mary Berry in which she tours the great estates of Great Britain.
-In this episode Mary was visiting Goodwood House where she prepared a simple breakfast for Lord March.
-The dish is a sautéed portobello mushroom stuffed with a thick slice of sautéed tomato, topped with Welsh rarebit sauce and is simple enough, though it’s not given on the BBC website so I am recreating it here.
+On one such night, we watched Country House Secrets (S1 Ep4), featuring Mary Berry, in which she tours the great estates of Great Britain.
+In this episode, Mary visited Goodwood House, where she prepared a simple breakfast for Lord March.
+The dish is a sautéed portobello mushroom stuffed with a thick slice of sautéed tomato, topped with Welsh rarebit sauce, and is simple enough, though it’s not given on the BBC website, so I am recreating it here.

 Heirloom Tomato Stuffed Portobello Mushrooms with Simple Welsh Rarebit